titoBouzout/angelia.io/readme.md

 	console.log('connect in Function')
 })

-// listen via the properties of an object to all of the functions of it Server.on({
+// listen via the properties of an object to all the functions of it Server.on({
 	connect: function(socket, request) {
 		console.log('connect in Object')